izanna-ju/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization

 ## 1. Implement CMD command as an external script
-I created a docker-script.sh file at the ./backend-flask directory and added the following scripts to implement the CMD command as an external script
+I created a docker-script.sh file at the ./backend-flask directory and added the following commands to implement the CMD command.
 ```
 #!/usr/bin/bash